zkoss/zkdoc/zk_component_ref/Grid.md

 # Master Detail

-{% include ZK_EE %} Grid supports master-detail layout which enables developers to add more information on each row.
+{% include edition-availability.html edition=ee %} Grid supports master-detail layout which enables
+developers to add more information on each row.
 For example,

 ![](ZKComRef_Grid_Detail.png)